-The company will release monthly security updates for the Galaxy S9 and Galaxy S9+, but there’s no guarantee these security patches will have bug fixes on board.
-Sometimes they have bug fixes, sometimes they don’t.
+The company will continue to release monthly security updates for the Galaxy S9 and Galaxy S9+, but there’s no guarantee these security patches will have bug fixes on board.

-It’s difficult to predict what kind of problems you might run into after you install a new software update on your Galaxy S9 or Galaxy S9+ so it’s extremely important to prepare your device for new software.
+It can be difficult predict what kind of problems you’ll run into after you install a new software update on your Galaxy S9 or Galaxy S9+ so it’s extremely important to prepare your device for new software.

 We’ve put together a game plan that takes you step-by-step through the process we always use before we install new software on our Galaxy devices.

 The Samsung Galaxy S9 Android Pie update is confirmed and we expect the update to deliver fixes and enhancements on top of a new set of features.